danny-andrews/thresh/README.md

 where:

 - `targets` - The target(s) of the threshold.
 Each target can be either a file path or a glob.
-- `maxSize` - The max size of the total of all the files.
+- `maxSize` - The max size of the total of all the files selected by `targets`.

 <details>
   <summary>Example config file:</summary>